Bad reviews will happen to every business. It’s not a matter of if — but when.

 3. Take Responsibility

-When responding to a negative review, try not to make excuses for the customer’s experience.
+When responding to a bad review, try not to make excuses for the customer’s negative experience.
 Instead, take responsibility and accept that your company fell short of their expectations (and your usual high standards).

 For example, this pizza place acknowledges that the customer’s experience was poor and takes full responsibility for that.
 It also offers a resolution — giving them their order a second time: